 Food preparation and serving-related occupations are low-skill, low-wage occupations covering workers involved in preparing and serving food in restaurants and fast-food establishments.
 These occupations had the highest growth among low-skill occupations, adding 715,000 jobs between December 2007 and January 2016.
-However, to some extent, the job gains in these

-The post-Great Recession economy has divided the country along a fault line demarcated by college education. occupations are overstated in the data because many of these jobs are part-time.
+However, to some extent, the job gains in these occupations are overstated in the data because many of these jobs are part-time.
 Some of the jobs in this occupation group are first jobs that people take while they are in school, or temporary stepping-stones toward better-paying jobs in occupations that require a higher level of skills.
 However, for some workers with a high school diploma or less, these occupations have been one of the few areas of the economy with growing job opportunities over the past eight years.